fpsom/2020-07-machine-learning-sib/episodes/04-supervised-learning.md

 ![Error rate plot for the Random Forest model](https://raw.githubusercontent.com/fpsom/IntroToMachineLearning/gh-pages/static/images/error-rate-rf.png "Error rate plot for the Random Forest model")

-We can also review which of the variables has the most "importance" (i.e. impact to the performance of the model):
+We can also review which of the variables has the highest "importance" (i.e. impact to the performance of the model):

 ```r
 importance(rf)